-This is a traditional recipe for Portuguese sausage (chouriço), enjoy.
+This is a delicious and traditional Portuguese chouriço recipe.

 - Start by trimming most of the fat off the pork.